 About Focus on Diabetes

 Focus on Diabetes™ is a multi-year initiative that brings together the American Diabetes Association and Visionary Partners from leading organizations in vision care to increase awareness about diabetes and eye health.
-This initiative provides easy steps and valuable information and experiences to prevent diabetes-related eye disease and preserve eyesight
+This initiative provides easy steps and valuable information and experiences to prevent diabetes-related eye disease and preserve eyesight.

 The economic burden of diabetes on the United States healthcare system is $139 billion for vision-related disorders alone.
 For those living with diabetes, an annual eye exam with an eye care professional can help prevent or delay disease and vision loss caused by diabetes.
-Woman having an eye exam This multi-year initiative responds to the personal and economic costs of diabetes and eye disease by raising awareness and suggesting actions for those at risk for diabetes-related eye disease.
-Focus on Diabetes™ provides support and education to those affected by diabetes-related eye disease and educates health care professionals about diabetes-related eye disease and how to prevent it.
+Focus on Diabetes responds to the personal and economic costs of diabetes and eye disease by raising awareness and suggesting actions for those at risk for diabetes-related eye disease.
+FOD provides support and education to those affected by diabetes-related eye disease and educates health care professionals about diabetes-related eye disease and how to prevent it.

-There are currently over 34 million American adults living with diabetes, and around 88 million Americans living with prediabetes.
-However, nearly 85% are unaware.[i]
+There are currently over 37 million American adults living with diabetes, and around 96 million Americans living with prediabetes.
+However, nearly 81% don’t know they have prediabetes.[i]

 [i] Centers for Disease Control and Prevention.
 Diabetes Fast Facts, available at https://www.cdc.gov/diabetes/basics/quick-facts.html.
-Accessed June 23, 2020.
+Accessed May 10, 2022.

 [ii] Klunk, E. MedCity News.
 How to curb the high cost of diabetic eye disease, available at https://medcitynews.com/2020/01/how-to-curb-the-high-cost-of-diabetic-eye-disease/.
 Accessed May 10, 2022.